 We hope you will enjoy using your pots as much as we did making them.

-Cook on Clay pots are healthy for you and the environment -- you'll never need to worry about flaking finishes or sluffing of chemicals and metal bits affecting your family's food.
+Cook on Clay pots are healthy for you and the environment -- you'll never need to worry about the sluffing of chemicals and metal bits affecting your family's food.

 Our cookware is dishwasher-safe, microwave-proof, and goes seamlessly from freezer to oven.
-No seasoning of the pot or preheating the oven is necessary.
+No seasoning of the pot is necessary.
 To hand wash, just soak for 10 minutes and wash as you would any other pot.
-From knives to scrub pads -- the surface is impervious.
+From knives to metal utensils to scrub pads -- the surface is impervious.

 You can store our pots the same way you would any other, but you likely won't want to.
-Most people prefer not to hide them away but to keep them on display.
+Most folks prefer not to hide them away but to keep them on display.

 Use whatever utensils you prefer - you needn't worry about metal or silicone.
 Our clay cookware is designed to fit easily into how you cook.